solo-io/solo-docs/glooshot/docs/tutorial/_index.md

 EOF
 ```

-- Note: for demonstration purposes, we set the threshold value to a very high number - just in case you produced a high volume
-of traffic while the experiment and faulty service version were active.
-In a real use case it would be better to define the metrics in terms
-of a rate, rather than an absolute count.

 - Refresh the page, you should now see content from the reviews service and an error from the ratings service only.
 - We have made our app more tolerant to failures!
   - Even though the ratings service failed, the reviews service continued to fullfill its responsibilities.